AhmedAbdAlRahmanAnwar/Compiler-Generator/README.md

 # Compiler-Generator
-Educational Project to implement a basic understanding of the functionality of compilers.
+Educational Project to implement a basic understanding of the functionality of compiler and its stages to parse the code.
-Beginning with parsing the code until the generation of the tokens.